bonben365/add-store-win-ltsc/README.md

 ## Requirements

-- Run the script as administrator
+- Run the script as administrator using PowerShell
 - Windows 10 version 1709 and later

 ## Installation